leynos/lag-complexity/README.md

     );

     let simple_query = "What is the capital of France?";
-    let complex_query = "What are the main differences between the economic policies of the UK and Japan since the 2008 financial crisis?";
+    let complex_query = concat!(
+        "What are the main differences between the economic policies ", "of the UK and Japan since the 2008 financial crisis?", );

     // Score the simple query
     match scorer.score(simple_query) {